 The reasons for the deviations between FE simulation and measurement data mainly consist of three perspectives.
 Firstly, FE simulation is based on many assumptions and approximations [19-21], for instance, constant axial stiffness EA and the transition from continuum to discrete.
 It is impossible to consider all the properties of structures and model them accurately, resulting in inevitable modelling deviations.
-Secondly, measurements of actual structures involve enormous uncertainties and random processes [22,23], such as boundary conditions and noise, which are difficult to model accurately.
-Thirdly, as sensor systems are not perfect, measurement error appears in all the observation data [24,25], which also increases the difference between FE simulation data and measurement data.
+Secondly, measurements of actual structures involve enormous uncertainties and random processes [22, 23], such as boundary conditions and noise, which are difficult to be modelled accurately.
+Thirdly, as sensor systems are not perfect, measurement error appears in all the observation data [24, 25], which also increases the difference between FE simulation data and measurement data.
 Consequently, time-series data generated by FE simulation and measurement data are not in the identical data space.

 FE model updating methods [26-28] can partially address the problem as aforementioned.
-FE model updating methods aim to minimise the deviation between FE models and actual structures.
-Typical FE model updating methods include mode-based updating methods [18,29,30], Bayesian methods [31-33], sensitivity-based updating methods [34,35], frequency-based updating methods [36,37], and machine learning-based methods [38-41], etc. Most of the existing FE model updating methods align the dominant frequency features or modal features of the FE models with the actual structures.
+FE model updating methods aim to minimize the deviation between FE models and actual structures.
+Typical FE model updating methods include mode-based updating methods [18, 29, 30], Bayesian methods [31-33], sensitivity-based updating methods [34, 35], frequency-based updating methods [36, 37], and machine learning-based methods [38-41], etc. Most of the existing FE model updating methods align the dominant frequency features or modal features of the FE models with the actual structures.
 However, most model updating methods inevitably update the hyperparameters of FE models using sophisticated algorithms with high computational complexities, and it is still challenging to simulate "high-fidelity" complex dynamic responses even using the updated FE models.
 One example is the simulation of structural dynamics using FE analysis.
 Comparing the FE simulation data of vibration to the measurement data in a short period or in the dB-scale frequency domain, apparent differences tend to be observed.
 Although the FE model updating methods can align the natural frequencies of the FE models to the actual structures, damping modelling can also greatly influence the fidelity of simulation data.
-Because of the high complexity of the damping mechanism, it is challenging to model damping accurately in real engineering scenarios.
-Rayleigh damping, as one of the most widely adopted damping modelling methods, combines mass-proportional damping and stiffness-proportional damping.
+Because of the high complexity of damping mechanism, it is challenging to model damping accurately in real engineering scenarios.
+Rayleigh damping, as one of the most widely adopted damping modelling methods, combines massproportional damping and stiffness-proportional damping.
 However, it does not consider the energy dissipation of friction in supports, sound emission, anchor losses, or even thermoelastic damping, resulting in some possible loss of fidelity in the simulation of structural dynamics.
 Therefore, simulation data generated by numerical methods are prone to be in different data space from that of measurement data.
-Moreover, in addition to the challenging damping modelling, the model-updating-based approach for vibration data synthesis also needs more complex processing steps like accurately adding noise component to synthetic data and considering the uncertainties of the structure like material properties and boundary conditions.
-Hence, there is a need to further minimise the deviation between the data spaces of FE simulation and measurement data for improving the quality of the FE simulation data.
-This problem can be considered as a space mapping task, which targets to project the data from the simulation data space to the measurement data space.
-Such data space mapping can be achieved using modelling methods like Deep Learning (DL) [42] in an end-to-end manner, which means that the model can simultaneously process all the intermediate steps between the initial input and the final output rather than process step-by-step sequentially.
+Hence, there is a need to further minimize the deviation between the data spaces of FE simulation and measurement data for improving the quality of the FE simulation data.
+This problem can be considered as a space projection task, which targets to project the data from the simulation data space to the measurement data space.
+Such data space projection can be achieved using modelling methods like Deep Learning (DL) [42] in an end-to-end manner.